willtownes/scrna2019/README.md

 # Feature Selection and Dimension Reduction for Single Cell RNA-Seq based on a Multinomial Model

 This repository contains supporting code to facilitate reproducible analysis.
 For details see the [biorxiv preprint](https://www.biorxiv.org/content/10.1101/574574v1).
 If you find bugs please create a github issue.
-We are working on turning GLM-PCA and its fast approximations into a standalone R package.
-When it is available we will post a link here.
+GLM-PCA is available as a [standalone R package](https://github.com/willtownes/glmpca).

 ### Coauthors